Scanbuy-Inc/dcoupon-public-docs/anonymous-coupons/README.md

 }
 ```

-If a petition can't be resolved for any cause and error json response will be rise with the following structure:
+If a request can't be resolved, an error JSON response will be returned with the following structure:

 + Error Response:
 HttpStatus + body with: